 Big Plans for Little Kids Ltd. (2019)

-Minister LaGrange has directed Alberta Education staff to work with parents of every child affected to ensure a smooth transition to other ECS operators.
-Alberta Education funding will continue to follow each child to their new ECS operator.
-More information is available in the July 11, 2019 news release.
+Minister LaGrange directed Alberta Education staff to work with parents of every child affected to ensure a smooth transition to other ECS operators.
+Alberta Education funding continued to follow each child to their new ECS operator.
+More information was available in the July 11, 2019 news release.

 Calgary Board of Education (2017-18)